RMEx/orms/README.md

     - The shortcuts defined above now change also the `Fullscreen++` shortcuts
     - Implement dynamic frame skipping for the `PIXELATE_SCREEN` feature!
     - Implement additional FPS displayer which takes into account the dynamic frame skipping!
 Display it with `F2`!
-    - Add `PIXELATION_SHORTCUT` to set a shortcut that activate/deactivate the screen pixelation ingame!
+    - Add `PIXELATION_SHORTCUT` feature to set a shortcut that activate/deactivate the screen pixelation ingame!
+    - Add `BACKDROP_ALIGN_TOP` feature to align Battlebacks to top instead of center (for RM2K backdrops)

 ***